LEWISBIRCH2/LEWISBIRCH2.github.io/README.md

 **Accessing the Platform**
 To access the plaform, users are welcome to create their own accounts.
-If you would like to browse using a pre-existing account, you are welcome to use the following login details:
+<br>If you would like to browse using a pre-existing account, you are welcome to use the following login details:
 Email: TEST@TEST.com
 Password: TEST123
 ** Please note: By using JWT/Bcrypt, password information is encrypted before being inputted into the database.
 I will have no access to any passwords.